jundalisay/sp/content/en/research/descartes/philosophy/part-3/article-150.md

 ---
-title: "The Poles of the Equator"
+title: "Equatorial Plane Versus Ecliptic Plane"
 heading: Articles 154-157
 weight: 70
-description: "Why the poles of the Equator and the Ecliptic are far apart"
+description: "Why the poles of the Equator and the Ecliptic are not parallel"
 writer:
   name: Rene Descartes
   url: https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes